-If you pass the road exam and you are younger than 16 you will be issued a restricted license.
+If you pass the road exam, you will be issued a license.
+The fee is $15.
+If you are 15 years old, you will be issued a restricted license.
 Under this license you will only be allowed to operate a vehicle owned by your parents or legal guardian.
 Plus, you will not be permitted to drive a car with more passengers than the vehicle's manufacturer recommends.

 Bear in mind that given the high percentage of teen driving accidents, you will be closely scrutinized.
-If you accumulate six or more points on your driving record before you turn 18, your license will be suspended.
+If you accumulate 6 or more points on your driving record before you turn 18 years old, your license will be suspended.
 You will also be considered to have never owned a license, which means once your suspension ends you will have to repeat the entire permit and test process all over again.